Resilience for Parents

 The interconnection of Poland, the Czech Republic, Italy, Greece and Cyprus allows all organizations and institutions to bring their respective national perspectives to the project, but at the same time to think about the issue in a European context.
 The project also benefits from various specializations of the partners, thanks to which the issue is professionally provided, and the project outputs will thus help to improve the European situation in the field of children’s psyche.

 - Fundacja Understanding (Poland) is the project coordinator.
-The foundation organises courses, trainings and lessons for parents in Polish and English.
+The foundation organizes courses, training, and lessons for parents in Polish and English.
 They focus on respectful education, multilingual and multicultural families.

 - NEOPHYTOS CH CHARALAMBOUS (INSTITUTE OF DEVELOPMENT LTD) (Cyprus).
 The vision of this organization is to contribute to the improvement of society through the support of individuals and their well-being.